SQLiteFlow/sqliteflow.github.io/iOS.md

 <br/><br/>[![Download](iOS/DownloadOnTheAppStore.svg)](https://itunes.apple.com/app/id1406266008)

-## Buy
+## Purchase
-- Buy the "2-week Trial" in-app purchase to get a 2-week trial license for free (Apple account login required).
+- Purchase the "2-week Trial" in-app purchase to get a 2-week trial license for free (Apple account login required).
 This is NOT a subscription, so it won't automatically renew after the trial.
 - You can enjoy all the features of the app during the trial.
-- After the trial, the app will be locked and you will need to buy the “Full App” one-time in-app purchase which is a lifetime license to continue to using it.
+- After the trial, the app will be locked and you will need to purchase the “Full App” one-time in-app purchase which is a lifetime license to continue to using it.

 ## Features